classgraph/classgraph/README.md

 ### Building from source

-To build the most recent version of FastClasspathScanner from git master:
+The following commands will build the most recent version of FastClasspathScanner from git master.
+The compiled package will then be in the "fast-classpath-scanner/target" directory.

 ```
 git clone https://github.com/lukehutch/fast-classpath-scanner.git